 They usually give you a set amount of time within which you can repay the money you’ve transferred without paying any interest.
 But there will be a transfer fee.

 The longer the interest-free period, the higher the transfer fee is likely to be.
 The longest 0% period you can usually find is about 18 months.

 It’s in your interests to choose a 0% interest money transfer card.
 You’ll need to work out how long you’d want to clear the debt incurred when you transfer the money.
 If you choose a card with a short 0% interest period, you’ll need to pay more each month to get it paid off before the 0% period expires.

-You should try to choose the card with the lowest fee, in the time you know you’ll be able to repay it.
+You should try to choose the card with the lowest fee with a 0% period that lasts as long as you’ll need to pay back the amount you’re borrowing.
 If you’re not sure, it’s best to go for a longer 0% period.